qualityshepherd/brine/posts/the_steep_mage.md

 > The fourth grave waits, it shall be mine.”*

 Only when he sips his tea can he speak normally for a few precious moments before his lungs seize again.
-**Tonight is his last chance.
-Without the ritual, he dies by dawn.**
+Tonight is his last chance.
+Without the ritual, he dies by dawn.

 - **Grett:** (`His Loyal Fool, Strong Back, Sometimes Possessed`) Lead digger.
 Thinks the Mage is misunderstood.
 Protective and suspicious of intruders.

+---

 **The Dybbuk** (`Steep Mage's Wife, Violent Possession, Cannot Rest`) She died violently and now exists as a disembodied spirit.
 She drifts through the cemetery, slipping in and out of bodies, to aid the ritual.
 She might possess Grett to dig faster, a merc to drive away intruders, Vira to steal her own family's Soulstone, or even a PC to guide them toward helping.

 > Her love is real.
 > Her control is not.

+---

 **Veshra Cemetery** (`Watchful, Protective, Vengeful`)